Skip to Main Content

 Find basic information

-Exploring your topic and finding background information at the start of a research project can help you identify useful information (i.e. a theme or subtopic to focus on, key concepts, etc.) and will save you time.
+Exploring your topic and finding background information at the start of a research project helps you identify useful information (i.e. a theme or subtopic to focus on, key concepts, etc.) and provides you with a broad understanding of the topic.

-This is also a good way to refine your search - to take a broad topic (medieval medicine, for example) and narrow it to something that you can cover in a more meaningful way in your paper (such as, the effect of the Black Death on the development of medicine and medical practices).
+This is also a good way to refine your search.
+For example, you may be interested in the broad topic of medieval medicine; however, after doing some basic background research you realize that you need to narrow your topic down to something that you can cover in a more meaningful way, such as the effect of the Black Death on the development of medicine and medical practices.

 This guide covers the beginning stages of research, often referred to as "pre-research."
 While you might be tempted to begin searching before completing these steps, the pre-research process will save you valuable time and effort.